pyeventsourcing/eventsourcing/README.md

-To support different kinds of sequences, and allow for different schemas for storing events, the event store uses a "sequenced item mapper" to map domain events into sequenced items, and an "active record strategy" to map between sequenced items and data in a database.
+To support different kinds of sequences, and allow for different schemas for storing events, the event store uses a "sequenced item mapper" to map domain events into sequenced items, and an "active record strategy" to map between sequenced items and a database table.
 The details have been made explicit so they can be easily replaced.

 The sequenced item mapper reads the event attribute values and derives the